wmjordan/Codist/README.md

   ![Syntax Highlight Customization Preview](doc/syntax-highlight-customization-preview.png)

+  From version 6.1 on, it is possible to define and change underline styles.
+Firstly assign a color for the **Line**, afterwards, more configuration elements will appear.

 If you want to change another syntax element, click on the place where it is applied in the code document window.
 If the customization window is still opened, and the _Selected Code_ section under _Syntax Categories_ is selected, the list will display the corresponding syntax styles for the place you clicked immediately.

-You can explore other synta categories by clicking the list on the left of the dialog.
+You can explore other syntax categories by clicking the list on the left of the dialog.

 Syntax definitions in the _All languages_ section will list all syntax styles for any languages installed; those under _Tagged comments_ section apply to [comment taggers](#comment-tagger-and-styles), others apply to corresponding languages accordingly.